-CPD – information for members
+CPD – guidance for members

 The ISTC has introduced a CPD Framework to provide some guidance for its members on recording the continuing professional development (CPD) that we undertake as professional technical communicators.

-This framework is formalising an important part of our ISTC Code of Professional Practice, which states that every ISTC member must maintain and update their knowledge and skills.
+This framework is formalising an important part of our Code of Professional Practice, which states that every ISTC member must maintain and update their knowledge and skills.

 We want to recognise all learning, whatever form it takes, and have provided some sample CPD records for guidance.